mangalakhil52/WordPress-using-Docker/README.md

  Press 7 to see docker containers running at present.

  # Some important about basic setup
    By default:
-       User name : redhat
+    > Database User name :  redhat
+    > Database root password : rootpass
+    > Databse password : redhat
+    > Database name : mydb
+You can change by using docker-compose.yml file.
+  # Official link for reference
   Here are some official links for your reference about docker: https://www.docker.com/

+ # Contact details
   In case of any query regarding project :
    LinkedIn: https://www.linkedin.com/in/akhïł-måñgâľ-85082a193
    Email : mangalakhil524@gmail.com

-Thank you
+## Thank you